Gifford Fire along Highway 166 grows to over 130,000 acres; Evacuation Orders & Warnings in Effect

 Caleb Nguyen

-As of Saturday, Aug.
-8, the fire is 21 percent contained with several Evacuation Orders and Warnings added over the course of the week that are detailed for each county impacted below.
+As of Monday, Aug.
+17, the fire is 97 percent contained with some Evacuation Orders and Warnings being downgraded or removed for the response that began on the first day of August.
+Information for each county impacted is detailed below.

 La Panza 2 camera at the northern edge of the fire captured at 4:52 p.m. on Aug.
 5, 2025.

-Three people have been injured in connection with the fire added the Los Padres National Forest.
+Nine people have been injured during the fire response shared the Los Padres National Forest.

 Santa Barbara County Evacuation Information